cysouw/diathesis/text/c02_case.md

 ### [ NA | DN ] Dative inverse

-I know of only a few verbs with this very special passive-like diathesis [@Next a,b].
+I know of only a few verbs with this very special passive-like diathesis [@next a,b].
 There are a few more cases of this alternation with reflexive marking see [@sec:reflexive-sich-dative-passive].
-Note that the alternant with the dative [@Next b] needs a very special adverbial, typically *nichts*, *was*, or *wenig* (negative polarity).
+Note that the alternant with the dative [@next b] needs a very special adverbial, typically *nichts*, *was*, or *wenig* (negative polarity).

 :::ex
 a.
 Der Arbeiter nutzt den Hebel.